Should you use a Smartwatch for your next Workout? | HotelGyms.com Blog

 • Browsing previous and upcoming workouts

-As a result, you can leave your phone in the locker room or another room (if you train at home), log everything from your wrist, and have great workouts.
+As you can see, you can leave your phone in the locker room or another room (if you train at home), log everything from your wrist, and have great workouts.
+Check also our guide on Fitbod and the steps you need to follow.
+Also, check our Fitness App Advisor to find your workout companion.

 Which is the best Smartwatch?